twc-openstack/puppet-rge/README.md

       classes => 'my::rge::kernel_upgrade',
     }

+Alternatively, multiple classes can be specified by providing an array of class names:

+    class rge {
+      classes => [
+        'my::rge::kernel_upgrade',
+        'my::rge::driver_install',
+      ]
+    }

 If no classes are specified, then a `hiera_array('rge::classes_include')` call will be used to lookup the classes to include.
 This can be useful to include roles from multiple